AnthonyD1/Self-Defense-VR/README.md

 You will need:
 - Unity 2017.3.1
 - Visual Studios 2017 (could opt for a different text editor of you choosing)
-- The free assets and libraries specified under Resources(#resources)
+- The free assets and libraries specified under Resources
 - Oculus Rift

 To play our game you have two options: